Artificial Intelligence and Expert Systems

 Teaching results

-A. have an orientation in the field of Artificial Intelligence and its use in business practice
+A. To understand the field of Artificial Intelligence and its applications in economic and business practice.

-B. understand the principles of declarative programming and the differences in the creation of such a program compared to procedural programming;
+B. To understand the principles of declarative programming and the differences compared to procedural programming.

-F. understand the basic techniques of acquiring knowledge from a domain expert and the life cycle of creating an expert system in business practice;
+F. To apply basic techniques for acquiring knowledge from a domain expert and understand the life cycle of developing an expert system in business practice.

-H. create simple programs in a language that supports the rule paradigm and understand the connection with interfaces to applications created in other programming languages;
+H. To develop simple programs in a rule-based programming language and understand their integration with applications implemented in other programming languages.

 Indicative content